 Let's be honest: heart disease is scary.
 In the United States alone, nearly one person dies of heart disease every 36 seconds, and about 18.2 million adults above the age of 20 have coronary artery disease.

-These statistics can sometimes make grocery shopping or eating out an overwhelming process because it's difficult to know what exactly is good for your heart and what is risky.
+These statistics can sometimes make grocery shopping or dining out an overwhelming process because it's difficult to know what exactly is good for your heart and what is risky.
 With all of the different opinions out there, it can be hard to know exactly how to have a healthy heart.

 Sugary sodas are fairly well-known as bad news.
 It's no secret that these are on the warning list of beverages that aren't great for your heart.
-Because of this, some may rightfully assume that a diet soda is a safer option.
+Because of this, some may rightfully assume that diet soda is a safer option.

 Unfortunately, that is not the case, as regular intake of sugary sodas—yes, including diet—has been proven to increase the risk of heart diseases and diabetes.
 The Publication of Medicine concluded in a similar study that regular consumption of artificially-sweetened drinks can lead to an increased risk in heart disease as well as increased blood pressure.
 It's no wonder it's on our list of the worst foods for high blood pressure.